 his oath to Isaac,

-10 and confirmed it to Jacob for a statute;
+10 and confirmed it to Jacob as a statute,

 11 saying, “To you I will give the land of Canaan,

-13 They went around from nation to nation,
+13 they were going around from nation to nation,

-14 He allowed no one to do wrong to them.
+14 and he allowed no one to do wrong to them.